-The director works with Distance Education, Pre-College Programs, and those departments with off-site locations to ensure equivalent academic rigor and the inclusion of comparable assessment measures for these programs.
+The director works with Distance Education, the Director of Academic Agreements, and those departments with off-site locations to ensure equivalent academic rigor and the inclusion of comparable assessment measures for these programs.

-2010-11 Plans
+2011-12 Plans

-During the 2010-11 academic year, the director will work with Distance Education to ensure assessment of online courses if the same on-campus course is being used for assessment purposes.
+During the 2011-12 academic year, the director will work with Distance Education to ensure assessment of online courses if the same on-campus course is being used for assessment purposes.

-During the 2010-11 academic year, the director will continue work with Pre-College Programs and faculty coordinators to ensure equivalent rigor between OIT courses and high school advance credit courses.
+During the 2011-12 academic year, the director will continue work with the Director of Academic Agreements and faculty coordinators to ensure equivalent rigor between OIT courses and high school advance credit courses.
 Each coordinator will prepare a memo describing steps taken to ensure equivalent academic rigor and stating any concerns.
-These concerns will be dealt with by Pre-College Programs, the department involved, and the Provost.
+These concerns will be dealt with by the Director of Academic Agreements, the department involved, and the Provost.